swiftlang/swift-evolution/proposals/0000-dictionary-key-and-value-collections.md

 ## Proposed Solution

 This proposal adds custom collections for the `keys` and `values` dictionary properties.
 This follows the example set by `String`, which presents multiple views of its contents.
-A new `DictionaryKeys` collection introduces efficient key lookup, while a new `DictionaryValues` collection provides a mutable collection interface to dictionary values.
+A new `Keys` collection introduces efficient key lookup, while a new `Values` collection provides a mutable collection interface to dictionary values.
+Both new collections are nested in the `Dictionary` type.

 These changes make the simple approach for testing whether a dictionary contains a key an efficient one: